-- 98. Player A25 deliberately punches his own goalkeeper in their Penalty Area, while the ball is being played near midfield.
+- 112. Player A25 deliberately punches his own goalkeeper in their Penalty Area, while the ball is being played near midfield.
 The referee stops play.
 What is the correct restart?

 - A. Dropped ball in the Penalty Area

 - B. Penalty kick for opponents

 - C. Dropped ball near midfield

 - D. IFK for opponents near midfield

 - E. IFK for opponents in Penalty Area

 - F. DFK for opponents near midfield

+- G. IFK for opponents near midfield